Here is the Table of Contents for the course Master the Sounds of Japanese (MSJ).

 In addition to all of the vowels and consonants, you will also learn how to read and write hiragana since it is a phonetic script that visually represents the sounds of Japanese.

-Lesson #3 – The Five Vowels of Japanese
+Lesson #3 – What Are The Japanese Vowels?

 Lesson #4 – The Consonants of Japanese: Part 1